rjmfernandes/data-stream-quality/README.md

 This is an important point to remember: *If you want to be able to validate what you do, do it in a way that allows the validation after.*

+It's also good to remember the original project purpose was an introduction to Flink SQL and intentionally tried to keep some things simpler.
+What basically doesnt work that well for us when we want to have streaming processes possible to be validated as here.

 Here we list those changes considering their relevance.
 Also from the point of view of reference of building streaming jobs in Flink SQL that allows us to keep data events history and later validation.

 ## Order_Customer Table